cassiosousa/ios-news-app/README.md

 # Overview

-The ios-news-app is a app for view news in several countries.
-It was built to test some knowledge in iOS.
+The ios-news-app is an app for view news in several countries.
+It built to test some knowledge in iOS.

 # How it works